ash/raku-course/essentials/the-main-function/multi-main-functions/quiz/index.md

 {% include menu.html %}

-There is a program with three versions of the `MAIN` function:
+There are three versions of the `MAIN` function in this program:

 ```raku
 multi sub MAIN() { say 'Default mode' }